top of page

 C= Cost to date

-GP%= gross profit percentage
+GP%= Total gross profit percentage

 Now comes the time when we factor in billings.